✦ History & landscapes

 The Battlefields Park changes color and atmosphere with each season.
 There’s no bad time to visit.

-July and August, the Plains come alive with the Summer Festival.
+July and August, the Plains vibrate to the rhythm of the Summer Festival.
 Hundreds of thousands of people gather here.
-Night concerts, daytime entertainment, terraces everywhere.
+Night concerts, daytime entertainment, terraces on every corner.

 The golden season

-October, the trees of the Plains blaze in red and orange.
-The contrast with the blue of the St. Lawrence is striking.
+October, the trees on the Plains blaze in red and orange.
+The contrast with the blue of the Saint Lawrence is striking.
 Tourists have left, calm returns.
-It's the best time.
+It’s the best time.

 In February, the Plains host the Carnival festivities.
-Ice sculptures, tobogganing, campfires.
+Ice sculptures, slides, campfires.
 The place transforms into a spectacular winter playground.

-April, the first flowers bloom on the slopes of Cap Diamant.
-Joggers return, dogs trot, benches fill up again.
+April, the first flowers bloom on the slopes of Cap-Diamant.
+Joggers return, dogs trot along, benches fill up again.
 Quebec breathes anew.

 The Plains Museum